Dr. Everaldo Martinez, Director/Conductor

 Ms. Vacarciuc has played in masterclasses for such artists as Tanya Remenikova, Nathaniel Rosen, Peter Salaff, Emerson String Quartet as well as Diaz Trio, Innuendo and Audubon String quartets.
 She now lives and teaches in Bismarck where she is principal cellist with the Bismarck-Mandan Symphony Orchestra, served on the faculty of the International Peace Garden Music Camp and performed as a soloist with BMSO and Missouri Valley Chamber Orchestra.
 She frequently plays with the regional symphony orchestras such as Aberdeen University Civic Orchestra and Bemidji Symphony Orchestra.
 Ms. Vacarciuc had been featured as a cellist on the CD of the local unique duo rap/violin B-L’Atittude, who presents a new development of the hip-hop Symphonic rap and performs music written by Everaldo Martinez, and also records with other local artists.

 Dr. Vacarciuc is part of the Sonorus String Quartet, that has recorded a recital for Prairie Musicians on PBS TV Channel that airs frequently.
 She also has a private teaching studio where she teaches cello to students of all ages.
-One of her advanced students, Tiffany Peterson has won competitions with the regional orchestras, and most recently has received full scholarship as a music major from University of Minnesota.
 Ms. Vacarciuc is frequently featured on the Dakota Media Access as chamber/solo musician as well as with her students in the concerts.